 The EN:Able Community Investment Fund (formerly known as the Frameworks 4 Good Fund) is one of the consortium’s delivery vehicles for social and economic regeneration in the communities of its social housing landlord members.
-It opens for applications from community groups working across Yorkshire and Humber once a year from August to October.
+It opens for applications from community groups working across Yorkshire and Humber once a year from late July / early August to October.

 In its first 5 rounds of funding (2012-2016) the Fund has awarded a total of nearly £400k to 119 projects.
 (The EN:Able Community Investment Fund was known as the Frameworks 4 Good Fund from 2012 to 2014)

 PLEASE NOTE that our funding is released on a 80%/20% basis; if you are successful, when we write to you, you will need to inform us if you require the full grant upfront.